-You need this guide to find out how to host Holiday Meals stress free!
-No more stressing out because you forgot to do something and find out when everything is ready to go!
-Organization is the key.
-Not organized?
-No worries, I’ve got your back!
+You need this guide to find out how to host Holiday Meals stress free.
+No more worrying because you forgot to do something only to discover it at the last minute.

 I had a smaller group than usual for Thanksgiving this year.
 In the afternoon, I posted on Facebook that I was pretty much done with all my prep and all I had to do was nothing until the turkey came out of the oven.
-I had a few comments asking me to do a blog post on how I managed that and thought that was a great idea!
+I had a few comments asking me to do a blog post on how I managed that and thought that was a great idea.

 I used to be so stressed out cooking holiday meals that by the time everything was ready to eat, I was worn out and didn’t even feel like eating.
 Not so anymore.
-Through the years I have come up with several tricks that work for me and I’m sure they will help you out too!
+Through the years, I have come up with several tricks that work for me and I’m sure they will help you out too.

-I have a pretty big group coming for Christmas but I’m confident that I will still have time to watch “Chef’s Table” for a while in the afternoon because I will have everything done!
+I have a pretty big group coming for Christmas but I’m confident that I will still have time to watch “Chef’s Table” for a while in the afternoon because I will have everything done.
 (Yes I am a geek, I watch cooking shows in the middle of cooking the largest meal of the year! 🙂 )

 So I want to take you through the process.
 First and foremost, make lists!!

 You can always tweak a few things here or there if you find a great recipe you want to try or you can’t find that special ingredient you are looking for.

 Just in case, when coming up with your shopping list, check all of the pantry items that you might be low on and add them to the list.
 If you do this list early, you can pick up a few things that may be on sale when doing your regular grocery shopping.
 Thereby saving money, as an added bonus.

 As you purchase items, cross them off of the list.
-You can purchase the non-perishable items well in advance and not have to worry about them!
+You can purchase the non-perishable items well in advance and not have to worry about them.
 In this case, I just bought the turkey, almonds and cranberries because they were on sale.
 Dry sherry is a pantry item for me.

 Go back to your menu and determine how long each task will take to prepare and how long each item needs to cook.
 Add each task to a timeline that you can refer to all day.

 If you’re like me, the only time I break out the good china, is a few holidays.
 Inevitably they need rewashing.
 A few days before your event, get the dishes and serving bowls out and wash them.
 Then just set them aside for a few days.

 If you read posts with tips such as this, many advocate for setting the table up to a week early.
 There is no way I can do this.
 We live in an old farmhouse and the dining table is where everything is set when anyone walks in the front door.
-Backpacks, groceries, tools, mail, you name it, it ends up resting for a time on the table.
+Backpacks, groceries, tools, mail, you name it, it ends up resting, for a time, on the table.
 I have, in my old age, decided that I am setting it the day before any event.

 So iron the tablecloth, if you must, (I freaking hate ironing and might not if my Mom wasn’t coming 🙂 ).
 Place the centerpiece and set place settings.
 If you are doing a buffet, set up for that.
 (Threaten your family with a horrible fate if anything gets messed up!)

 Anything that can be made a day or two in advance, do it.
 Think cranberry or other sauces.
 Parboil vegetables and cold shock them.
 If you are making stuffing, for instance, cook any sausage and the onions and celery the day before and store in a container.
 Then you can just add it to the bread cubes and stock the day of the feast.

 If you are making mashed potatoes don’t wait until 4 o’clock to peel them and cut them up.
 Get them done at 1 pm and cover with cold water.
 They will stay for hours without browning and soaking actually removes a bit of the starch.

 So now, it’s only 2 o’clock and you have 2 hours to relax before company shows up.
 Kick your feet up and watch a good cooking show because you just owned this dinner!

-Next, when dinner is done and everyone wants to know how they can help, let them help with clean up!
+Next, when dinner is done, and everyone wants to know how they can help, let them help with clean up.
 Have plenty of tupperware containers ready to pack with leftovers.
 Delegate where to put all the leftovers.
 Let one person be in charge of washing dishes another with leftovers.
 Get the kids in there helping too!

 When the guests leave, put your feet up and pat yourself on the back because you OWNED this!!!!

-Originally Published 11/25/2016
+Originally Published 11/25/2016.
+Updated 10/26/2022.